My gravel bike is like a self-service shop—

 It seems to be market day in many places.
 People are carrying all kinds of goods—goats, chickens, pigs, banana bunches, corn cobs, pineapples, grains, buckets of mandazis (deep-fried dough balls), and much more.

-I especially feel sorry for a live pig tied onto a bicycle and a dozen roosters, also alive, strapped to a wheel by their feet.
+I particularly felt sorry for a live pig, crammed into a narrow wooden crate on a bicycle and a dozen roosters, also alive, strapped to a wheel by their feet.

 The afternoon wears on.
 A quick stop at a shop for a Coke and some water.
 At the bakery next door, I find delicious, freshly baked warm bread.
 I meet a few of our group here—Lars is among them.
 We agree to meet at the turnoff to Muhanga to search for our hotel, as the rooms were booked the night before.